 line 63, where we can see the

 JoinMatch().
 Starting at line 80 let’s add some code similar to that above.

 So, that’s it!

-We’ve integrated the Agora SDK and now we are ready to build and test the game on both iOS and Android.
+We’ve integrated the Agora SDK, and now we are ready to build and test the multiple user game with Unity chat on both iOS and Android.
 We can follow the same steps we did above, for building and deploying!

-Thanks for following along, feel free to leave a comment below!
+Thanks for following along, feel free to leave a comment or question below!